softworkz/emby-wiki/Items-by-name.md

 `/Genres?IncludeItemTypes=Movie&Recursive=true&userId=xxx`

 As with media item querying, these endpoints also support **paging**, **filtering**, **sorting** and **configurable output fields**.
 See the build-in documentation for details.

+## Item Counts
+Each artist, genre, studio, person, etc, will have the following additional properties available, to indicate how many items in the library they apply to:

+* TotalCount
+* AdultVideoCount
+* MovieCount
+* SeriesCount
+* EpisodeCount
+* GameCount
+* TrailerCount
+* SongCount
+* AlbumCount
+* MusicVideoCount